 Since retiring from Industry in 2018 I was keen to get involved in Conservation volunteering and in 2018 I started as a Conservation Ranger with the National Trust at Quarry Bank Mill in Styal.
 This role entails working outdoors managing and maintaining the estate, doing things such as tree planting, tree and shrub pruning (especially invasive species), path and fence maintenance, and general management of the estate.
-Since the start of the Covid lockdown in March 2020 all the volunteers at Quarry Bank have been stood down, so I joined Trafford Wildlife carrying out similar activities on the Dunham estate.
+The start of the Covid lockdowns in March 2020 affected many volunteers at Quarry Bank Mill, so I joined Trafford Wildlife carrying out similar activities on the Dunham estate.
 I love the outdoors and being outside, and I think it is important to look after what we have around us locally, to ensure that wildlife can thrive and maintain an environment which we can all enjoy.

 I have been interested in wildlife and conservation for many years, supporting groups such as the National Trust and WWT.
 I am a keen walker and enjoy the outdoors.
 Since retiring from full time work I have been involved as a volunteer with conservation projects run by Trafford Wildlife.